 Textures - Keep it non-destructive!

-Whenever possible, the textures should always be done within Revit, to lessen the amount of work that needs to be done in post-processing.
+Whenever possible, the textures that we are presenting should always be presented within Revit, to lessen the amount of work that needs to be done in post-processing.

-However, this is not always possible as the end result might not be quite what you’re looking for visually, and we might want to enhance the styles visually in Photoshop.
+However, this is not always possible as the end result might not be quite what you’re looking for visually, so we might need to enhance the visual style in Photoshop.

 Entourage - Keep it simple!